Configure forms for attribute editing

 Note:

-Follow these steps to add a related record element to the form:
+To add a related record element to the form complete the following steps:

 The related record element is added to the form canvas.

-If the data owner created contingent field groups in ArcGIS Pro for the data, the contingent field groups appear in the Field groups list next to the form canvas.
+If the data owner configured contingent values for the data, the field groups will appear in the Field groups list next to the form canvas.

-Because the fields are related—the values of one field determine or limit what values you can set for the other fields—the contingent fields are added to the form in a group element when you add them from the Field groups list.
-Contingent fields should stay grouped together so editors can fill them out subsequently in Map Viewer.
-If you remove a field from its field group, a warning displays.
+Because the fields in a field group are related—the values of one field determine or limit what values you can set for the other fields—the contingent fields are added to the form in a group element when you add them from the Field groups list.
+Contingent fields should stay grouped together so editors can fill them in subsequently in Map Viewer.
+If you remove a field from its field group, a warning appears.

 Field groups that you must add to the form appear in the Required section of the list.
-Field groups are required if they were configured as restrictive in ArcGIS Pro, which means the attribute values that editors provide when editing the fields in this field group must comply with the contingent value definitions.
+Field groups are required if they were configured as restrictive, which means the attribute values that editors provide when editing the fields in this field group must comply with the contingent value combinations.

 Caution: